1968 rilievo ottico dinamico 93x93x9 copia

 Alberto Biasi

-Only at the end of World War II Biasi enrolled in the Department of Architecture at the University of Venice as well as in a top-level industrial design course.
-From 1969 to 1988, Biasi served as professor of advertising graphic arts at the Professional Institute in Padua.
+After the end of World War II, Biasi enrolled in the Department of Architecture at the University of Venice while simultaneously attending an advanced course in industrial design.
+From 1969 to 1988 he taught advertising graphic arts at the Professional Institute in Padua.

-In 1959, he participated in various artistic youth events and, with his architectural student peers, he formed the Gruppo Enne-A. In 1960, he exhibited together with Enrico Castellani, Piero Manzoni, Agostino Bonalumi and other European artists at the Galleria Azimut in Milan.
-Also in 1960, during a period characterized by the spirit of innovation and experimentation, in close collaboration with Manfredo Massironi, he formed Gruppo N. The following year, he joined the movement Nuove tendenze (New Trends).
+In 1959 he took part in several youth art events and, together with fellow architecture students, formed Gruppo Enne-A. In 1960 he exhibited alongside Enrico Castellani, Piero Manzoni, Agostino Bonalumi and other European artists at Galleria Azimut in Milan.
+That same year, during a period marked by strong innovation and experimentation, and in close collaboration with Manfredo Massironi, he founded Gruppo N. In 1961 he joined the movement Nuove Tendenze (New Trends).

-During his sixty-year career, Alberto Biasi participated in many international exhibitions including the XXXII e XLII Biennale of Venice, the X, XI and XIV Quadriennale of Rome, and the XI Biennale of São Paulo.
-He has held numerous solo exhibitions such as the ones at the Museo Civico agli Eremitani in Padua, the Museu Diocesà in Barcelona, Palazzo Ducale in Urbino, the MACBA in Buenos Aires, the MAC in Santiago, Chile, Palazzo Reale in Genova and Palazzo Pretorio in Cittadella (Padua).
+Throughout his sixty-year career, Biasi has participated in major international exhibitions, including the XXXII and XLII Venice Biennale, the X, XI and XIV Rome Quadriennale, and the XI São Paulo Biennial.
+He has been the subject of numerous solo exhibitions, among them those at the Museo Civico agli Eremitani in Padua, Museu Diocesà in Barcelona, Palazzo Ducale in Urbino, MACBA in Buenos Aires, MAC in Santiago de Chile, Palazzo Reale in Genoa, and Palazzo Pretorio in Cittadella (Padua).

-His works are part of prestigious public collections and museums in Italy and abroad, including the MoMA in New York, the Galleria Nazionale d’Arte Moderna in Rome and the Hermitage Museum in Saint Petersburg.
+His works are held in prestigious public museums and collections in Italy and abroad, including the Museum of Modern Art (MoMA), New York; the Galleria Nazionale d’Arte Moderna, Rome; and the State Hermitage Museum, Saint Petersburg.

 Subscribe